American Indian languages

 Secoya Indian Language (Paicoca)

-Secoya is a Tucanoan language of South America,
+Secoya is a Tucanoan language of South America.

-spoken by 1000 people in Peru and Ecuador.
+Secoya is spoken by 1000 people in Peru and Ecuador.

 Our list of vocabulary words in the Secoya language, with comparison to words in other Tucanoan languages.